Potential Landscapes Reveal Spatiotemporal Structure in Urban Mobility: Hodge Decomposition and Principal Component Analysis of Tokyo Before and During COVID-19: Discussion

 \section{Discussion}

-This study systematically investigates human mobility patterns in the Tokyo metropolitan area using a proposed analytical framework based on potential landscape and PCA.
-By comparing behaviors across distinct contexts, we identify clear distinctions in movement dynamics.
-Our method effectively captures differences in daily mobility patterns between weekdays and holidays, and reveals significant changes in mobility behavior during the COVID-19 pandemic.
-These findings provide a comprehensive understanding of how human mobility adapts to external factors, such as public health crises, across both temporal and spatial dimensions.
-Notably, the proposed approach leverages the potential landscape framework to represent and analyze the dynamics of human flow.
-This method serves as a powerful tool for visualizing mobility patterns by capturing the temporal evolution of spatial potential distributions.
-Mapping these shifts onto a dynamic landscape reveals intricate variations in behavior, such as constrained mobility during peak hours in 2021 and notable differences in holiday and weekday movements.
+This study systematically analyzes human mobility patterns in the Tokyo metropolitan area using a proposed analytical framework based on potential landscape and PCA.
+By comparing behaviors across distinct contexts, we identify salient differences in movement dynamics.
+Our method effectively captures differences in daily mobility patterns between weekdays and holidays and detects substantial shifts in mobility behavior during the COVID-19 pandemic.
+These findings elucidate how human mobility adapts to external factors, such as public health crises, across both temporal and spatial dimensions.
+Notably, the proposed approach uses the potential landscape framework to represent and analyze the dynamics of human flow.
+This method serves as an effective tool by capturing the temporal evolution of spatial potential distributions.
+Mapping these shifts onto a dynamic landscape reveals fine-grained variations in behavior, such as constrained mobility during peak hours in 2021 and notable differences in holiday and weekday movements.
 Unlike static mobility data, the proposed approach offers deeper insight into the response of human movements to routine activities and external disruptions.

-However, this study has several limitations.
-First, we relied on aggregated two-month mobility averages for 2019 and 2021, which restricted our ability to detect transient fluctuations, such as those driven by weather, short-term events, or sudden policy shifts.
-Second, we adjusted the GPS data using population census information, assuming proportional relationships between the sampled device users and the broader population.
-This assumption may overlook potential variations in local population density and disparities in device usage, thereby introducing bias.
-Furthermore, although the proposed method reproduced broad flow tendencies between regions, specific OD pair information was not retained.
-Such granularity can be critical for transportation planning, where absolute flow volumes between specific OD pairs are often essential.